hackingprincesa/Active-Directory-Lab/README.md

 ![Screen Shot 2025-02-04 at 5 40 31 PM 1](https://github.com/user-attachments/assets/589bad71-9034-4702-955e-f566caea0a4f)

-   - Run the VM by clicking "Start"
+   - Now, go to VirtualBox and run the Kali VM by clicking "Start"
    - Log in with default credentials: kali/kali

 ***5. Install Windows Server***